meldridge/meldridge.github.io/posts/_posts/2018-08-22-Security-is-always-a-trade-off.md

 This might seem like a free win, but the trade-off is that we need more space to work in: more space for the lever, and more space to move it.
 If you have unlimited space, this isn't a problem.
 If you're working in a confined area, it might make using a lever impossible.

 Engineering always involves compromises.
-The real skill is in knowing which trade-offs to make, and when, in order to meet the design requirements of whatever you are building.
+The real skill is in knowing which ones to make, and when, in order to meet the design requirements of whatever you are building.

 ## Convenience vs Security